 The workshop-based writing tutorial runs concurrently with all English 300-level literature courses.
 In this course, students will advance the knowledge they receive in their literature classes and receive attentive faculty support to develop the writing and literary-analytical skills necessary to succeed as an English major.
 Department consent required.
 Concurrent enrollment in at least one 300-level literature class.
 Required of all students enrolled in 300-level literature classes.

-Examines multiple works by a single author in American literature to consider themes, topics, and development of work over time.
+Examines multiple works by a single author in World literature to consider themes, topics, and development of work over time.
 This course exists as both a 200-level course for Core Curriculum students and as a more challenging 300-level course required for English majors and minors and open to other interested students and to those who need UD credit.
 Concurrent enrollment in the Advanced Writing Tutorial required.
 Consent of department required.
 May be repeated once for credit.
 Prerequisite: 104 or C or higher in 105 or C or higher in 195.
 LA

-Examines multiple works by a single author in British literature to consider themes, topics, and development of work over time.
-This course exists as both a 200-level course for Core Curriculum students and as a more challenging 300-level course required for English majors and minors and open to other interested students and to those who need UD credit.
-Concurrent enrollment in the Advanced Writing Tutorial required.
-Consent of department is required.
-May be repeated once for credit.
-Prerequisite: 104 or C or higher in 105 or C or higher in 195.
-LA
+Examines a recurrent theme, symbol, or image in American literature to consider how texts reveal, respond to, and influence change in American culture or society over time.
+Topics will vary in their specificity and may explore more than one genre, literary-historical period, or non-Western culture.
+This course exists as both a 200-level course for Core Curriculum students and as a more challenging 300-level course required for English majors and minors and open to other interested students and to those who need upper division credit.